 Irish Aid’s Humanitarian Mine Clearance Work

-Building on Ireland’s proud tradition and commitment to international peace and security, of weapons have historically been key foreign policy objectives for Ireland.
+Building on Ireland’s proud tradition and commitment to international peace and security, disarmament and non-proliferation of weapons have historically been key foreign policy objectives for Ireland.

 An Irish Aid funded deminer working in Mahanhane in Maputo province, Mozambique © HALO Trust

 Irish Aid’s support to mine clearance programmes, including weapons and ammunition disposal, contributes to Ireland’s disarmament and treaty priorities by saving lives and reducing risks to civilians from remnants of past conflicts.

 These international treaties include the Anti-Personnel Mine Ban Convention (the Ottawa Treaty), the cornerstone of the international effort to end the suffering and casualties caused by anti-personnel (AP) mines, and the Convention on Cluster Munitions adopted in Dublin in 2008.

 Humanitarian mine action directly contributes to achieving the goals, priority areas of actions and priority outputs set out Ireland’s policy for international development, A Better World, in particular those relating to reducing global hunger and building resilience, our focus on countries experiencing instability & fragility / those emerging from conflict, and our focus on providing humanitarian assistance to those in greatest need and on saving lives.

 For example, Irish Aid’s support to humanitarian mine action and in clearing mine contaminated land and roads contributes to increasing access to agricultural and grazing land for poor smallholder farmers, increasing agricultural productivity, improving access to markets and essential services, tackling food insecurity and boosting resilience.
 It also helps to sustain economic growth at household level by providing direct incomes to poor rural households employed in demining teams and boosting incomes from farming.